estatewatch/estatewatch.github.io/content/blog/LondonAffordableRent.md

 But in 2023 the Mayor decided to discontinue this tenure and stop publishing the benchmarks.
 The Mayor's website says that _"For subsequent years, providers should apply their own updates to the benchmarks in line with the social housing rent-setting guidance published by the Regulator."_

-This is all good and well except that the Regulator's [rent-setting guidance](https://assets.publishing.service.gov.uk/media/65e73fe83f6945a00603608e/Rent_Standard_-_April_2020__1_.pdf) allows affordable rent to be set at up to 80% of market rent:
+This is clear and while Regulator's [rent-setting guidance](https://assets.publishing.service.gov.uk/media/65e73fe83f6945a00603608e/Rent_Standard_-_April_2020__1_.pdf) says that rent for existing tenancies cannot be increased by more than CPI+1%, it allows affordable rent to be set at up to 80% of market rent on new tenancies or re-lets:

 ![Rent Standard Guidance](../estates/src/images/rentstandardguidance.png)

-Whilst the guidance says that rent for existing tenancies cannot be increased by more than CPI+1%, how this applies to re-lets or schemes yet to complete is not clear.

-What is clear is that the confusion around affordable housing tenures has been a problem for some time now and section 106 agreements often afford developers further wriggle room to define them as they see fit.
+Confusion surrounding the various different affordable housing tenures has been a problem for some time now and section 106 agreements often afford developers further wriggle room to define them as they see fit.

 Here is how London Affordable Rent is defined in the [section 106 agreement](https://estatewatch.london/images/gascoignes106.pdf) for the [Gascoigne estate redevelopment](https://estatewatch.london/estates/gascoigne/):